UPDATED APRIL 17, 2026

 After ChatGPT

 Compared to those AI ‘writers’ I tested, ChatGPT is a completely different animal.
-And I’m told the latest version of ChatGPT is far more and advanced and superior than the free version everyone knows.
-So the technology is evolving and it can do much, much more.
+With access to the live internet, the technology is evolving and it can do much, much more.

-However, it still has its limitations.
+But, it still has its limitations.
 There are things it doesn’t do well and areas where it really can’t be trusted.
-So, if you’re considering working with a human content writer, it’s only natural to have concerns about AI, whether a writer is using it in their content-writing process, and, if so, what controls they have in place.

 With this in mind, I want to be transparent about my stance on AI and how I’m using it or may use it in future.